zjzshyq/zjzshyq.github.io/USL_final_paper.md

 and results of getting the centers, which will conclude PCA and k-means.
 Chapter Recommendation discusses how we get the recommendation list using Apriori, and how we combine cluster centers and recommend lists together to recommend for the new.
-The Platform chapter is a simple data analysis website I built to explore data visually.
+The Results chapter is a simple data analysis website I built to explore data visually.
 And we have a Conclusion in the last chapter.